| Title: | Bindings for ArcGIS |

 For a complete list of exported functions, use

-library(help = "arcgisbinding")
+library(help = "arcgisbinding").

 sp package (Classes and Methods for Spatial Data)